Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/logic/if-else.md

 The RexEx operator is used to perform a regular expression match on the contents of an `Argument` defined in `Value`.

 ### Defining a RegEx
 Using tools like [RegExr](https://regexr.com) you can more easily see a breakdown of the RegEx syntax and how it will work to make sure that it functions how you intend it.
-You can also see the [C# RegEx Docs](https://learn.microsoft.com/en-us/dotnet/api/system.text.regularexpressions.regex?view=netframework-4.7.2) for C# specific syntax but you can also use JavaScript based RegEx syntax and most RegEx Engines support it.
+You can also see the [C# RegEx Docs](https://learn.microsoft.com/en-us/dotnet/api/system.text.regularexpressions.regex?view=netframework-4.7.2) for C# specific syntax, but you can also use JavaScript based RegEx syntax and most RegEx Engines support it.

 ---